Commercial Property Disputes

 Forfeiture and relief from forfeiture

-A landlord can forfeit (end) a lease prior to its expiry, if the tenant is in breach of their covenants.
-As the landlord, you must ensure that you have not waived your right to forfeit the lease, and our team can help you to check your position prior to serving the appropriate Section 146 Notice and issuing the relevant Court proceedings, or before you take steps to peaceably re-enter the premises.
+A landlord can forfeit (end) a lease prior to its expiry if the tenant is in breach of their covenants.
+As the landlord, you must ensure that you have not waived your right to forfeiture and relief from forfeiture, and our team can help you asses your position before serving a Section 146 Notice, issuing court proceedings, or taking steps to peaceably re-enter the premises.

-If you are a tenant, and find yourself in receipt of forfeiture proceedings, we may be able to help you with relief from forfeiture and we will help you to consider the options available to you.
+If you are a tenant and find yourself in receipt of forfeiture proceedings, we may be able to help you apply for relief from forefeiture, and we will help you consider your available options.

 Breach of covenants

-Covenants and obligations under a lease can all too often be breached.
-We regularly advise landlords upon what action they can take in respect of a variety of breaches.
-We will work with you in order to try to remedy to breach.
-We understand that it may not always be commercially sensible to take court action, so we aim to work with you to give you the advice which suits your circumstances.
+Covenants and obligations under a lease are often breached.
+We regularly advise landlords upon what action on the steps they can take in response to various breaches.
+We will work with you to try to remedy the breach, understanding that court action may not always be commercially sensible.

 As a landlord, you will always want to protect your asset, so the physical state of the property at the end of the lease is important.
-We will help to guide you through the process, ensuring that the property is repaired/reinstated to a satisfactory standard, or ensure that you are adequately compensated in the absence of the repair/reinstatement work taking place.
+We will help to guide you through the process, ensuring that the property is repaired/reinstated to a satisfactory standard, or that you are appropriately compensated if the works are not completed.

 Right to light compensation

-Right to light claims arise where an existing property has enjoyed their right to light for a specified period, and this subsequently becomes affected by a new development nearby.
-Our specialist team works with industry experts, and we will help you to obtain the correct amount of compensation.
+Right to light compensation claims arise where an existing property has enjoyed their right to light for a specified period, and this is then affected by a new development nearby.
+Our specialist team works with commercial property dispute experts to help you secure appropriate compensation.

 How to Get in Contact